Asymptotic e-processes: Introduction

 \subsection{Structure of this paper}

 In \cref{sec:preliminaries}, we introduce our notation and the necessary background of e-variables and e-processes.
 We present the formal definition of an asymptotic e-process in \cref{sec:asymptotic-e-processes}, as well as the main theoretical results pertaining to their characterization and convergence. \cref{sec:asymptotic-supermartingales} connects them to the notion of asymptotic supermartingales, culminating in an explicit sufficient condition for $r$-asymptotic e-processes. \cref{sec:asymp-ville} contains an asymptotic version of Ville's inequality for asymptotic e-processes.
-In \cref{sec:construction}, we construct specific examples of asymptotic e-processes from asymptotic e-variables, and study the calibration of anytime p-values. \Cref{sec:numerical-experiments} showcases on simple examples how the behavior described by the asymptotic Ville's inequality can be observed empirically.
+In \cref{sec:construction}, we construct specific examples of asymptotic e-processes from asymptotic e-variables, formalize the domination method and its relation to plugging-in estimators, and study the calibration of anytime p-values. \Cref{sec:numerical-experiments} showcases on simple examples how the behavior described by the asymptotic Ville's inequality can be observed empirically.
+All proofs can be found in the supplementary materials.